 Closed models still have real advantages: hosted reliability, safety work, multimodal product polish, enterprise controls, and fast access to the newest frontier releases.
 But open weights put a ceiling on what customers will tolerate for ordinary workloads.

-DeepSeek's API page lists V4-Flash at $0.14 per 1M cache-miss input tokens and $0.28 per 1M output tokens.
-V4-Pro is discounted at launch to $0.435 input and $0.87 output per 1M tokens, with a stated non-discount price of $1.74 input and $3.48 output.
-Cache-hit input is far cheaper for both models.[4]
+DeepSeek's API page currently lists V4-Flash at $0.14 per 1M cache-miss input tokens and $0.28 per 1M output tokens.
+It lists V4-Pro at $0.435 input and $0.87 output per 1M tokens.
+Cache-hit input is lower for both models, and DeepSeek warns that prices may change, so date-stamp any buying decision.[4]

 | Provider | Model | Input / 1M tokens | Output / 1M tokens |